 Pickup and Delivery Information

-Every BOL should clearly state the pick-up and delivery locations, as well as the exact time of pick-up and the approximated time of delivery.
+Every BOL should clearly state the pick-up and delivery locations, the exact time of pick-up, and the approximate delivery time.
 It should also include contact information for the receiver, such as a contact phone number.
 Ensure to check the details – a typo in the address or phone number could cause delays in transporting and receiving your car, truck, or SUV.

 General Vehicle Information

 The essential identifiers of your vehicle.
-Should include the type of vehicle (car, truck, SUV, etc.), the make and model, the year, your license plate number, and the color.
+It should include the type of vehicle (car, truck, SUV, etc.), the make and model, the year, your license plate number, and the color.
 The key identifier is to be included in the Vehicle Identification Number (VIN).
-These unique numbers ensure no confusion, even if a second vehicle with an identical make, model, and color is loaded.
+These unique numbers ensure no confusion, even if a second vehicle with an identical make, model and color is loaded.

-Before even loading your vehicle onto the hauler, you and the transport driver should perform an inspection and document the vehicle’s condition.
-Any physical damage must be notated before shipping.
+Before loading your vehicle onto the hauler, you and the transport driver should inspect and document the vehicle’s condition.
+Any physical damage must be noted before shipping.
 This will help protect the driver or carrier from false claims and protect you from potential damage incurred during transport.
 Here at Number 1 Auto Transport, we do our best to ensure clean delivery every time and have a great reputation for it.
-However, there is always that .01% chance of weather damage or other damage occurring.
+However, there is always that .01% chance of weather or other damage.
 A proper inspection allows us to compare notes at delivery and make sure your vehicle is just how you handed it over to our driver!

 Any Terms and Conditions

 BOLs need to include information about payment – including the mode of payment and necessary advance payments or deposits – and other terms and conditions of the transport.
-Particularly if a third party is involved, you’ll want to understand what they are responsible for, as well as the carrier themselves, and where funds must be provided to.
+Particularly if a third party is involved, you’ll want to understand what they are responsible for, the carrier themselves, and where funds must be provided.
 You’ll need to make sure to read and understand these clauses.
-They will let you know what is or is not covered, what is expected of you as the owner, and what is expected of the carrier, third-party, or broker.
+They will let you know what is or is not covered, what is expected of you as the owner, and what is expected of the carrier, third party, or broker.

 The final and most important piece.
-Once everything is agreed upon, the driver and shipper need to sign off, turning the BOL into a binding document.
+Once everything is agreed upon, the driver and shipper must sign off, turning the BOL into a binding document.
 BOLs must have both signatures or be questioned by insurance, legal, and law enforcement should something come up.